 A. Pursuant to section 9 of the First Nations Fiscal Management Act, the Council of a first nation may make laws respecting the financial administration of the first nation; and

-B. The Council of the Lake St. Martin considers it to be in the best interests of the First Nation to make a law for such purposes;
+B. The Council of Acadia considers it to be in the best interests of the First Nation to make a law for such purposes; and